 8. No Need To Take Multiple Tablets

-As Pregnacare combines the important nutrients in one tablet, including folic acid, vitamin D and B12 there’s no need to take several tablets at once – and you can rest assured that it means you’re taking the safe and recommended levels of nutrients for pregnancy
+As Pregnacare combines the important nutrients in one tablet in carefully balanced levels, including folic acid, vitamin D and B12 there’s no need to take several tablets at once – and you can rest assured that it means you’re taking the safe and recommended levels of nutrients for pregnancy.

 9. Struggle To Swallow Tablets?